-The Hurricane is a very sweet rum-based fruity cocktail that originated in the French Quarter in New Orleans.
+The Hurricane drink is a very sweet rum-based fruity cocktail that originated in the French Quarter in New Orleans.
 It’s traditionally served in a – you guessed it – hurricane glass, but because New Orleans law permits people to leave bars with drinks in hand, New Orleans bars often serve it in a plastic cup.

 - One part dark rum